-Because ecobee’s premier product is responsible for temperature control in millions of residential and commercial buildings, their services need to always be online and available for their users.
-A minor blip or application failure can lead to lost revenue—so minutes matter when it comes to getting ahead of and responding to potential incidents or outages before they impact customers.
+Because ecobee’s premier product is responsible for temperature control in millions of residential and commercial buildings, its services need to always be online and available for users.
+A minor blip or application failure can lead to lost revenue—so minutes matter when it comes to getting ahead of and responding to potential incidents before they impact customers.

-In order to provide the best customer experience for their users, ecobee needed to approach incident management from a proactive and preventative angle.
-To do this, their engineering teams needed a platform that would enable real-time visibility across their infrastructure and services.
+In order to provide the best customer experience for its users, ecobee needed to approach incident management from a proactive and preventative angle.
+To do this, its engineering teams needed a platform that would enable real-time visibility across ecobee’s entire infrastructure and services.

 Jordan’s platform team relies heavily on PagerDuty’s Terraform integration to build their PagerDuty instance into the greater infrastructure as code.
 By building PagerDuty into Terraform, teams can better understand the real-time health of their infrastructure and enable full visibility into on-call rotations and schedules, as it is all defined as code within the Terraform environment.

 This technique enabled teams to cut out the manual work of on-call management and create opportunities for automation in terms of maintaining on-call rotations and schedules between different applications and services.
 “Having PagerDuty embedded into the infrastructure as code rather than a disparate interface makes it a central piece of the infrastructure rather than hanging off as an ancillary service,” explained Jordan.
-This improved visibility and ability to manipulate code within their codebase empowers his teams to truly understand the health of their infrastructure when incidents inevitably occurred.
+This improved visibility and the ability to manipulate code within ecobee’s codebase empowers his teams to truly understand the health of the infrastructure when incidents inevitably occur.
 With the help of this integration, the ecobee team is gradually working towards four 9s in terms of uptime and availability.

 With PagerDuty, ecobee is able to proactively work incidents collaboratively and be fully enabled on the context of the incident at hand.
 “The insights are pointed and specific, not generic,” recalls Jordan.
 Centralizing all of the signals from every container, server, application, and microservice in PagerDuty makes it easy for his teams to be able to diagnose issues and automatically engage the right people to remediate the issue before it impacts the customer.